Zero Outage Map

-The IT4ITTM value chain is structured into four value streams, describing the well-known Plan, Build, Run phases, but adding the Deliver phase, which segregates the concerns of creating service release packages and the actual instantiation in production via service order and fulfillment catalogues.
-This is a direct answer to IT trends, namely DevOps, Cloud and Service Broker becoming pervasive.
+The IT4ITTM value chain is structured into four value streams, describing the well-known Plan, Build, Run phases, but adding the Deliver phase, which segregates the concerns of creating service release packages and the actual implementation in production via service order and fulfilment catalogues.
+This is a direct response to IT trends, such as DevOps, Cloud and Service Broker becoming pervasive.

-Furthermore, based on the value chain concept, The Open Group developed and published the IT4IT Reference Architecture standard, which provides a functional and an information model prescribing how to deliver services in a business fashion, hence a very good starting point for the Zero Outage Industry Standard association to expand on that basis, adding Zero Outage specific architectural policies and data model aspects.
+Furthermore, based on the value chain concept, The Open Group developed and published the IT4IT Reference Architecture standard, which provides a functional and an information model prescribing how to deliver services in a business fashion.
+This is a very good starting point for the Zero Outage Industry Standard to expand on, adding Zero Outage-specific architectural policies and data model aspects.

 When looking at the IT4ITTM Value Chain, the commonality and applicability to the Zero Outage problem is obvious.
-All phases are of significance to evolve towards Zero Outage interpretation of the value chain, articulated by the Zero Outage Map:
+All phases significant in the evolution of the Zero Outage interpretation of the value chain, articulated by the Zero Outage Map:

-- Properly rationalize the business demand and cost/benefit of Zero Outage quality and Plan for the appropriate boundary conditions delivering the selected services accordingly.
-This entails strategic elements, such as an operating model tuned towards Zero Outage, as well as architectural policies, such as properly architecting the infrastructure stack to ensure the required level of resilience and security.
+- Properly rationalize the business demand and “Plan” for Zero Outage quality services within the given service delivery boundary conditions, such as strategic, financial, legal, and architectural.
+This entails strategic criteria, such as an operating model tuned towards Zero Outage, as well as specific design criteria, such as properly architecting the infrastructure stack to ensure the required level of resilience and security.

-- Traditionally plan and build was followed by run, but the revolution of virtualization technology, sourcing models and development methodologies (agile, DevOps) required the innovation of a fourth, intermediate step called Deliver.
+- Traditionally “plan” and “build” was followed by “run”, but the revolution of virtualisation technology, sourcing models and development methodologies (agile, DevOps) required the innovation of a fourth, intermediate step called “Deliver”.
 These revolutions all have one major consequence: complexity, making it much more difficult to see and track what is going on.
 That is in direct contradiction to the keys of the value chain concept, namely collaboration and predictability.
-The traditionalists would say “keep cloud away from Zero Outage” and the New Agers would counter “cloud solves your resilience problem by definition”.
-Since both are insufficient, we need to make services in hybrid environments (being the dynamic mix of traditional and cloud elements) work and manageable.
-One crucial element is the ability to construct services on request from various catalogs from various providers, and to activate such services in heterogeneous, hybrid infrastructure environments while keeping them controlled.
+The traditionalists would say “Keep cloud away from Zero Outage” and the New Agers would counter “Cloud solves your resilience problem by definition”.
+As always, there is a point in both, therefore we need to make services work in hybrid environments (being the dynamic mix of traditional and cloud elements), and we need to make them manageable.
+One crucial element is the ability to construct services from various catalogues and various providers, and to activate such services in heterogeneous, hybrid infrastructure environments while keeping them under control.
 This includes control of usage and respective charging, as well as manageability.
-Even though there is more to it, this is the essence of Deliver, what IT4IT calls Request to Fulfill.
+Even though there is more to it, this is the essence of “deliver”, what IT4IT calls Request to Fulfil.

-- Finally and probably best known in terms of processes and management maturity is the Run phase, which assures that the services being in usage are delivered at the required Zero Outage quality level and stay that way through the reality of inevitable, continuous and dynamic change.
+- Finally and probably best known in terms of processes and management maturity is the “Run” phase, which assures that the services in use are delivered at the required Zero Outage quality level and stay that way through the reality of inevitable, continuous and dynamic change.
 However, Zero Outage changes the game significantly.
-While organizations used to be fairly nonchalant with the notion of “proactive operations”, it seemed to be “good enough” to automate the known and fatalistically accept the disruption of new surprises.
-Zero Business Outage means by definition that there can’t be surprises.
-Therefore Zero Outage requires innovation of the traditional Run towards anticipating and preventing issues before they disrupt the business.
+Organisations used to be fairly nonchalant with the notion of “proactive operations”, it seemed to be “good enough” to automate the known and fatalistically accept the disruption of new surprises.
+However, Zero Business Outage means that there can’t be surprises.
+Therefore Zero Outage requires innovation of the traditional “run” to anticipating and preventing issues before they disrupt the business.

-In addition to the four main phases of Plan, Build, Deliver and Run, the Zero Outage Map also articulates the fact that services become obsolete, hence explicitly add a phase to Retire services.
-Zero Outage services typically require cost and/or labor intense components and attention, which should be released explicitly and made available to other use cases.
+In addition to the four main phases of Plan, Build, Deliver and Run, the Zero Outage Map also reflects the fact that services become obsolete, hence a phase to “Retire” services has been added.
+Zero Outage services typically require costly and/or labour intensive components, which should be released and made available to other use cases when no longer required.

-Like the IT4ITTM Value Chain we place the Service Model in the center as the connecting tissue, which is in the heart of the Zero Outage Industry Standard, as described earlier, and of specific relevance to the platform and security workstream work.
+Like the IT4ITTM Value Chain we place the Service Model in the centre as the connecting tissue and the heart of the Zero Outage Industry Standard, as described earlier, and of specific relevance to the platform and security workstream work.

-We have chosen to depict the value chain as a circular rather than a linear model, well knowing that the modern IT requires continuous iteration between various capabilities within and between phases.
-Also we chose to depict supporting functions as a surrounding frame and focused on selected ones specifically important for Zero Outage:
+We have chosen to depict the value chain as a circular rather than a linear model, knowing that modern IT requires continuous iteration between various capabilities within and between phases.
+In addition we chose to depict Supporting Functions as a surrounding frame and focused on selected functions specifically important for Zero Outage:

 - Governance: Zero Outage has a lot to do with guarantee of a certain quality, which in turn requires governance and control to ensure it actually happens.
-Plus, it requires governance continuously across the entire value chain.
-At any given point one needs to be able to determine the current state and require course of action.
+In addition, it requires governance continuously across the entire value chain.
+At any given point one needs to be able to determine the current state and service delivery and required course of action.

 - Analytics & Reporting: this is a key enabler as it provides crucial insights to continuously improve service delivery.
-You could well argue this to be a sub function of above or below.
-But it has evolved to be a science, big data has evolved technologies to become a source of innovation in and of itself.
-E.g. the determination of anomalies and anticipation of failure is only feasible through the level of analysis that can be done today.
+It could be argued that this is a sub function of Governance and Risk Management, but it has evolved to be a science.
+Big data has evolved technologies to become a source of innovation in and of itself, e.g. the determination of anomalies and anticipation of failure is only feasible through the level of analysis that can be done today.